No, You’re Not Crazy

 Pressure canner for canning meat

-I have the luxury of being equally yoked with my husband in our emergency preparedness efforts, but I can assure you that if I were to ask him to get me something that costs more than 50 bucks, I darn well better be prepared to show him the WHY I would like such a tool, and then immediately use it when it comes into the home.
+I had the luxury of being equally yoked with my husband in our emergency preparedness efforts, but I can assure you that if I were to ask him to get me something that costs more than 50 bucks, I darn well better be prepared to show him the WHY I would like such a tool, and then immediately use it when it comes into the home.
 For example, he bought me a large pressure canner for our anniversary recently.
 I made sure that I was canning meat that very weekend, showed him how easy it was, and then followed up with making a couple of yummy meals from the results of that canning.
 You can bet that he didn’t feel like the purchase was a waste.
-(Especially now that I brought home over $50 of FREE steak to can this weekend. :)) If you bring home that handgun, be prepared to practice with it and participate in as many classes as you can.
+If you bring home that handgun, be prepared to practice with it and participate in as many classes as you can.
 If you purchase the Food Saver, start using it.
 I think you get my point.
-(By the way, I’ve discovered that the best bang for your buck on a Food Saver is ONLINE at Costco.
-The Food Saver comes with all of the necessary attachments, plus the bags for only $78 bucks, including shipping.
-Even in comparison to Ebay, that’s a great deal.)
+(By the way, I’ve discovered that the best bang for your buck on a Food Saver is ONLINE at Costco and they now make their own Costco brand bags that are a lot less expensive.
+The Food Saver comes with all of the necessary attachments.
+Even in comparison to Ebay, it’s a great deal.)

 Alas, Babylon by Pat Frank